Curriculum and Instructional Programs

 Reporting Student Progress to Parents - Report Cards

-The school year is divided into three evaluation (grading) periods for students in grades K–8.
+The school year is divided into three evaluation (grading) periods for students in grades EC–8.
 Typically, instructions to access report cards online will be sent one week after the end of the grading period.

 Reporting Student Progress to Parents - Family/Educator Conferences